Wee Tam and the Big Huge: Release

 In November 1968, Wee Tam and the Big Huge was released by Elektra Records as EKL 4036.
-In the UK, the album was released as a double LP, but in the U.S. the album was released individually as Wee Tam and The Big Huge.
+In the UK, the album was released as a double LP, but in the U.S. the two disks were released individually as Wee Tam and The Big Huge.
 This affected sales and chart position in the U.S., but, more importantly, it diluted the single thematic continuum the band had expected the album would express.
 The front and back covers were featured as both covers and lyric sheets as the design simply showed the lyrics of all the tracks.
 For the individual albums, there are images of Williamson and Heron posing in a garden.
 The inside of the gatefold sleeve presents a poem by Williamson along with accompanying pictures on each fold.
 Upon release, the album, again, earned the band success in the UK, but after the decision by Elektra's American office to split the album, the sales fared less successfully.
 Still, Wee Tam managed to reach number 174 on the Billboard 200, and The Big Huge also charted at number 180.